Fight the Space-Patriarchy.

 I usually end up posting before I get to download and listen to the episode – that way, I get comments sent to my e-mail, and know what the conversation is about.

-4. Neil Foster says:
+4. Neil Foster's avatar Neil Foster says:

 The usage of sampling from Arous is possibly due to its public domain status.
 For many royalty-free sample CDs for trance or otherwise electronica, cheesy bombastic clips from B-movies were perfect fits for filling the data tracks.
 Arous was one of the films chosen due to its loss of copyright.